 While it’s true that the timber, hardware and playing ability can affect your tone we are going to concentrate on the parts responsible for creating or controlling sound e.g. your pickups, tone and volume pots and toggle switch and the way these components all work together.

-Along the way this signal passes through your volume and tone pots where you can either increase the amount of signal and specific frequencies of the signal which in turn affects your overall volume and tone.
-The toggle or pickup selector switch allows you to choose which pickup (or a combination of pickups) are active.
+Along the way, this signal passes through your volume and tone pots where you can either increase the amount of signal and specific frequencies of the signal which in turn affects your overall volume and tone.
+The pickup selector switch allows you to choose which pickup (or a combination of pickups) are active.